 Candidates for the MA or MFA are required to have a major professor in place by the beginning of their second year in the program.
-The same is recommended for PhD students but required of them no later than the end Year 2.
+The same (or soon thereafter) is recommended for PhD students but required of them no later than the end of Year 2.

 This process begins by the student asking a faculty member to serve as major professor, based on that professor's area of specialization and a shared set of academic/creative interests.
 Students may wish to take courses from a variety of professors in the first year, keeping in mind the need to make such a choice soon thereafter.
-The faculty listings on the department website also indicate each faculty member's areas of specialization.
+Faculty members' areas of specialization are indicated on the department website.
 In all cases, and as mandated by University policy, the ACGS must approve the major professor, verifying that the professor has both Graduate Faculty status (GFS) as well as special competence in the student's proposed area of concentration.
-This approval is given through the submission of the PhD Supervisory Form or the MA/MFA Supervisory Committee Form (see below).
+This approval is given through the submission of the PhD Supervisory Form or the MA/MFA Supervisory Committee Form (available on our Canvas site).